Premium Legal Services without the Boston premium

 The tenant successfully sued the landlord under Chapter 93A, which prohibits “unfair or deceptive acts or practices in the conduct of any trade or commerce.”
 The trial court awarded the tenant $44,340 for damages, equal to three times the remaining security deposit, and $60,511 in attorney’s fees.
 Accordingly, the landlord’s failure to promptly assert claimed damages or return the $14,780 cost over one hundred thousand dollars, plus the landlord’s own attorney’s fees in defending the claims.

 The Appeals Court affirmed the award, noting that the landlord’s conduct was “comfortably” prohibited under Chapter 93A.
-Specifically, the landlord strung along the tenant without any intent to return the security deposit, manufactured a reason to retain it, and attempted to wear out the tenant’s attempts to recoup the funds.
+Specifically, the landlord strung along the tenant without any intent to return the security deposit (landlord deposit return), manufactured a reason to retain it, and attempted to wear out the tenant’s attempts to recoup the funds.
 The language in the lease limiting liability did not protect the landlord in this case.

 This decision reinforces the principle that parties should understand the terms governing security deposits and lease compliance.
 Although commercial landlords are not governed strictly like residential, landlords must still understand their obligations to protect from such costly mistakes.
 If you have questions before, during, or after a lease regarding security deposits or other matters, please contact one of the Real Estate attorneys at Baker, Braverman & Barbadoro, P.C. to get the expert legal advice you need. – Kimberly Kroha.